-The measurable objective set for the composition of our Senior Executive role levels is to achieve 47-50% female representation by 2025.
+The measurable objective set for the composition of our Senior Executive 1 role levels is to achieve 47-50% female representation by 2025.
 To support leadership accountability for this measurable objective, progress is evaluated against internal milestones set at a Business Unit level.
-As at 30 June 2023, women represented 44% of Senior Executives.
+As at 30 June 2024, women represented 44.9% of Senior Executives.

-We disclose the gender breakdown of our workforce in our Annual Report.
+We disclose additional details of the gender breakdown of our workforce in our Annual Report.

-+ For more information, refer to page 43 of the 2023 Annual Report.
-A copy of our WGEA report can be found on our website at commbank.com.au/diversity
+For more information, refer to page 33 of the 2024 Annual Report.
+A copy of our WGEA report 2 can be found on our website at commbank.com.au/diversity